Spring 2026 Arrives Early for Butterflies

 The woodpile, a closer look (photo by Kelly Ricks)

 Steve replies: Kelly, this is a surprising observation and all your thoughts about the hows and whys are completely reasonable.
-Here is what I think.
+Since you asked, here is what I think.
 First, woodpiles covered in black tarps will stay warmer than one might think.
-Also, woodpiles are great places for adult butterflies to hibernate, but I agree that would not normally include Cabbage Whites, or so we thought.
-Then I think you are right about a couple parts of the story.
-In October a female placed eggs on exotic Brassicaceae in your yard or a neighbor’s yard [and you confirmed there is a lot of an exotic mustard with green leaves hugging the ground right near the woodpile].
-This particular individual made it through larval stages, crawled into the woodpile and pupated, probably prepared to overwinter in that stage.
-Your extended mild autumn (which most of NM experienced) probably did result in eclosion of this adult in November before it got cold.
-Under the tarp, it wasn’t going anywhere, but no worries.
-When you brought it indoors it behaved as one might expect of a freshly emerged adult: in good health, warming, and wanting to get on with business.
+Also, woodpiles are great places for adult butterflies to hibernate, but that would not normally include Cabbage Whites, or so we thought.
+Then I think you are right about the rest of the story.
+In October a female placed eggs on the exotic Brassicaceae that grows green in your yard.
+As per your time estimates, this individual ate the foliage, made it through larval stages, crawled into the woodpile, pupated, and then eclosed while autumn weather was still mild (which most of NM experienced).
+In the cool darkness under the tarp, flight would have been highly unlikely.
+When the cold arrived it entered diapause (became dormant), probably capable of surviving winter in that stage if needed.
+When you liberated it indoors it behaved as one might expect of a healthy, freshly emerged adult: warming, coming out of diapause, and ready to get on with business.
 Cabbage Whites just keep cycling through their life history as long as conditions allow.
-I had never thought much about how they spend winter, but thanks to your observations and actions, we now understand that, apparently, they are sufficiently flexible to overwinter in any life stage.
+I had never thought much about how they spend winter, but thanks to your observations we now understand they may be sufficiently versatile to overwinter in any life stage.
 This species, like other butterflies that are so widespread and common, have many adaptations that keep them out of difficulty.
-I suspect we do not know the half of it. and yes, the warming climate probably set the stage.
-Thanks for sharing your observation!
+I suspect we do not know the half of it.
+Yes, the warming climate probably set the stage for this story, with many more exciting stories to come.
+Thanks helping us learn from your experience!

 Going the Extra Kilometer: Identifying and Curbing Bias in Butterfly Occurrence Data, by Thomas Bulger